miklevin/MikeLev.in/botify-api.md

 ```

 This query retrieves URL counts by page type, sorted by count in descending order, from a specific crawl.
 To download as a `.csv`, add organization and project slugs to the JSON payload.

-## Step-by-Step Examples

-These examples guide you through core tasks:

-1. Retrieving and validating the Botify API token
-2. Fetching user information
-3. Listing organizations and projects
-4. Getting analysis slugs for a project
-5. Listing available collections
-6. Exploring fields in a collection
-7. Querying URL counts by page type

-Starting with retrieving and validating your Botify API token, each example builds upon the last, enabling a strong foundation for leveraging BQL and the Botify API to gain insights into website data.

 # Purpose: Practicing Botify API in Python